-Six years ago—long before Brooklyn or blogging—I found myself sitting in a meeting in a tiny regional historical society in North Carolina discussing Derby Day.
-I nodded my head cheerfully and said something along the lines of, “Yes, of course, I’ll write a piece for the newsletter.”
+A few years ago I worked for a tiny regional historical society in North Carolina.
+One day I found myself in a meeting room, discussing Derby Day.
+I nodded cheerfully and said something along the lines of, “Yes, of course, I’ll write a piece for the newsletter.”

 After the meeting ended, I scrambled back up the stairs to my office in a converted sleeping porch and googled the subject of my latest assignment.
-Growing up in a small town on the New England shoreline, I wasn't unaccustomed to festive gatherings where women wore their best Lilly Pulitzer and drank cocktails in broad daylight, but Derby Day was something I had never encountered.
+After growing up in a small town on the New England shoreline, I was familiar with festive gatherings where women wore their best Lilly Pulitzer and drank cocktails in broad daylight, but Derby Day was something I had never encountered.
 Horses!
 Hats!
 Boozy drinks in sterling silver cups!
-It was all new to me.
+It was all new.

 Since then I’ve become somewhat better acquainted with the traditions surrounding the Kentucky Derby, and if you ask me, the mint julep is the best of them.
-Whether or not you enjoy a julep as you watch the race this Saturday, here’s an easy recipe to add to this summer’s cocktail menu.
+Whether or not you enjoy a julep as you watch the race this Saturday, here’s an easy recipe to include on your summer’s cocktail menu.

-Above: Kentucky Bourbon might seem like the natural choice for this solidly southern cocktail, but since I'm in Brooklyn, I opted for the Kings County Distillery version instead.
+Above: Kentucky Bourbon might seem like the natural choice for this solidly southern cocktail, but since I live in Brooklyn, I opted for the Kings County Distillery version instead.
 Made just a few miles down the road at the Brooklyn Navy Yard, Kings County Bourbon is one of my favorites.

 Above: If you have simple syrup on hand you can use that to mix your drink, but superfine sugar makes the job even easier.
-Mix 1/2 ounce of superfine sugar (you might have some leftover from your flower sugaring escapades) with 1 ounce of warm water.
-The superfine sugar melts away in warm water without needing to be heated on the stove.
+Mix 1/2 ounce of superfine sugar (you might have some left over from your flower sugaring escapades) with 1 ounce of warm water.
+The superfine sugar melts in warm water; no need to heat it on the stove.

-Above: After you’ve made your sugar water, choose eight or so mint leaves from your bunch and add them to your mixture.
+Above: After you’ve made the sugar water, choose eight or so mint leaves from the bunch and add them to the mixture.
 I mixed my drink in an old glass measuring cup, but you can mix your drink directly in your drinking cup.

-Above: I used a round wooden muddler to crush my mint.
+Above: I used a round wooden muddler to crush the mint.
 The trick here is to gently release some of the oils from the mint leaves, but not to macerate them.
-A wooden Cocktail Muddler Set is $38 from Leif.
+An Orb Wood Muddler is $9.95 from Crate & Barrel.
 If you don’t have a muddler, the back of a spoon will do just fine.

 Above: There’s some debate about the proper way to serve a julep, but the classics are served in a silver julep cup with a pile of crushed ice on top and a mint sprig as garnish.
-A Presidio Silver-Plated Julep Cup is $38 from Williams-Sonoma.
+For an affordable option, a stainless-steel Mint Julep Cup is $19.95 from Crate & Barrel.

-I cut a striped paper straw down to cocktail size for festive sipping.
-A box of 144 Biodegradable Gray and White Straws is $6.79 from Casa.
+I cut a striped paper straw down to cocktail size for festive sips.